-The Data Protection Act 1998 is the law that governs the processing of personal data held on living identifiable individuals.
+The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 govern the processing of personal data held on individuals.

-The Disclosure and Barring Service (DBS) is fully committed to compliance with the Data Protection Act 1998.
-The following principles will apply when we handle your personal information:
+The Disclosure and Barring Service (DBS) is fully committed to complying with GDPR and the Data Protection Act 2018.
+When handling your personal data, the DBS will:

-only information that we actually need is collected and processed
+- only ask for information that we need

-These principles apply whether we hold your information on paper or in electronic formats.
-Procedures are in place for dealing with any dispute promptly.
+These principles apply whether we hold your information electronically or on paper.

-A subject access request to the DBS will give you a copy of information we hold about you.
-This could be the information gathered if you’ve been through the disclosure service, or if you’ve been referred to the barring service.
+A subject access request to the DBS will provide you with a copy of information we hold about you.
+This could be information that has been obtained if you have been through the disclosure service, or if you have been referred to the barring service.
 Exemptions may apply.

 The DBS doesn’t own the Police National Computer (PNC) record of convictions.
 The police own and maintain all information on the PNC.
 To obtain a copy of the records they hold about you, please contact the police.